jsheroes/website/src/pages/handbook.md

 Check out the agenda [here](https://jsheroes.io/#agenda).
 We’ll post all the talks, soon after the conference, on our [YouTube](https://www.youtube.com/channel/UCeJEpnvZhG-VwGpzrzYLidQ) channel.
 During the conference, we’re not going to live stream though.

 ## 🎤 Pre-event meetup
-The evening before the event, on the 17th of May, we organize the traditional pre-event meetup].
+The evening before the event, on the 17th of May, we organize the traditional pre-event meetup.
 This year, we're partnering up with Women in Tech Cluj and we're going to have a panel discussion with three of our conference guests from 2023.
 Registration is available via [meetup.com](https://www.meetup.com/jsheroes/events/293342798/).

+## 📍 City tour
+Are you coming to Cluj for the first time?
+Or maybe you've been here before (or you even live here) but you don't know much about its history?
+We're organizing a two-hour free walking tour with a professional local guide.

+If you are interested, please register via [this quick form](https://forms.gle/3N8sZTBcrkiBv2CB7) so we are better prepared for the size of the group.

 ## 🎫 Tickets
 Please make sure you have your name registered and that your ticket info is correct.
 You can also easily change your ticket details by accessing them directly from your email. **No need to print anything**, we'll have your badge ready at the registration desk.